skypager/skypager/src/examples/runnable-mdx/README.md

 ```

 You can use all of this information to run scripts which run on behalf of, or in the context of, this document.

+We can hook these scripts up to React Components.
+Combined with MDX, this turns markdown into living documents with user interfaces.